What is Gestational Diabetes?

 What is the Concern?

 The developing baby is affected by the high blood sugars in utero.
-In early pregnancy, high blood sugars in the mother can cause birth defects and increased rate of miscarriages.
-During the second and third trimesters of the pregnancy, the mother can gain excessive weight, as well as the baby.
+In early pregnancy, high blood sugars in the mother can cause birth defects and increase the chance of a miscarriage.
+During the second and third trimesters of the pregnancy, both mother and baby can gain excessive weight.
 A large baby is at increased risk during labor and delivery.
-The baby, which may have high blood glucose before birth, will have a severe drop in blood glucose at birth, and must be carefully managed.
+The baby, which may have high blood glucose before birth, will have a severe drop in blood glucose at birth, and must be carefully monitored.
 The baby is at increased risk of jaundice just after birth, which is treated with special lights to remove the bilirubin pigment that has collected in the blood and skin.
 With proper treatment, a woman with gestational diabetes can have a healthy baby.
-Her blood glucose levels will also return to normal after delivery.
-However, women with diabetes during pregnancy have a 40-60% chance of developing pre-diabetes and diabetes in the future.
+Her blood glucose levels will usually return to normal after delivery.
+Women that have been diagnosed with Gestational Diabetes need to get retested 6-12 weeks after delivery by doing a 2 hour glucose tolerance test to evaluate glucose levels.
+Women that have had gestational diabetes are at an increased risk for developing Diabetes within 5-10 years.
+It is important to continue visiting your doctor and staying up to date with your blood work.

 Who is at Risk?